 For Example, pip freeze > requirements.txt && pip uninstall -e requirements.txt -y this command checks the requirements.txt file to check if there’s any package installed, if installed removes it by uninstalling it.

 This command checks whether all installed packages in the requirements.txt file have compatible dependencies.
-It checks all the three conditions i.e., dependencies are compatible, the package has an updated version or not, and whether a package is missing.
+It checks all three conditions i.e., whether dependencies are compatible, whether the package has an updated version or not, and whether a package is missing.

 For Example, the pip checks this command checks whether all the installed packages contain compatible dependencies according to the package.

 11. Install All Dependencies From the requirements.txt File

 All the dependencies which are required for the project implementation can be installed using this command, pip install -r requirements.txt.
 Dependencies contain all the information about the package.

 pip install -r requirements.txt